 One of the major reasons for such mass destruction was the advanced weaponry used.
 During World War II, the focus was placed on innovation, technology, communication, and medicine to gain the upper hand.

 The Allies eventually achieved victory in this most destructive war, and it ended with the collapse of the Nazis and the fall of the Japanese and Italian empires.
 Hundreds of massive weapons were manufactured by the United States, Germany, Great Britain, Japan, the USSR, and other countries.

 Among them, the atom bomb is perhaps the most well-remembered weapon, the effects of which were felt decades after the end of the war.
 Here is a list of the 10 deadliest weapons of World War II:

-The Messerschimtt Me 262 was the world’s first jet-powered fighter aircraft.
+The Messerschmitt Me 262 was the world’s first jet-powered fighter aircraft.
 It was manufactured by Germany during the Second World War.
-The aircraft was the German effort to a failing war heading into 1945.
-It was nicknamed Schwalbe, German for Shallow in fighter versions and Sturmvogel, German for Storm Bird in higher bomber versions.
-The Me 262 was heavily armed than any other Allied fighter surpassing the British jet-powered Gloster Meteor.
+The aircraft was the German effort to turn around the war in 1945.
+It was called Schwalbe, German for “swallow” in fighter versions and Sturmvogel, German for “storm bird” in higher bomber versions.
+The Me 262 was more heavily armed than any other Allied fighter, surpassing the British jet-powered Gloster Meteor.

-The Mk 2 Grenade was manufactured by the USA and was the standard American Army Infantry hand grenade from 1918s until 1960s.
+The Mk 2 grenade was manufactured by the USA and was the standard US Army Infantry hand grenade from 1918 until the 1960s.
 It was used throughout the Second World War.
-The Mk 2 is also known as “pineapple” for its patterned groovy metal body which looked like the fruit it was known by.
-It was also known as “frag” grenade.
-The original Mk 2 had a 3/8 inch threaded plus in its base which covered the opening used to fill with explosives.
+The Mk 2 was also known as the “pineapple” for its patterned, grooved metal body, and the “frag” grenade.
+The original Mk 2 had a 3/8-inch thread plus its base which covered the opening used to fill it with explosives.

 7. Avro Lancaster Bomber